digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

       viewtype IView
       m : Int

-Then below the template on the right is a valid upgrade of the template on the left.
+In that case, the template on the right below is a valid upgrade of the template on the left.

 .. list-table::